 Know Before You Go

-Parking is situated in front of the Royal Palace in the heart of Madrid.
-The nearest tube station is "Opera."
+This underground parking garage is situated in front of the Royal Palace in the heart of Madrid.
+Head down the stairs, and you'll see the Tower's remains displayed behind a glass enclosure.
+The nearest tube station is "Opera.